marvin-hansen/goSM/README.md

 # Threat safety & concurrency

 goSM and all its utils come with full mutex guarding of all public functions.
 The implementation is *very* conservative, maybe not exactly the best performance wise, but it takes zero risk of conflicting read/write access.
 In theory, this should prevent the bulk of snafu that can happen during concurrency programming.

-In practice, however, it is almost certain that you are going to run into an ordering problem long before encountering hard concurrency problem in go.
+In practice, however, it is almost certain that you are going to run into an ordering problem long before encountering hard concurrency problem.
 For example, suppose you build a REST API which users can use to start and stop regular tasks.
 Each http handler starts a new goroutine which then either adds, starts, pauses, resumes, stops or deletes a scheduled task.
-Unavoidably, at some point a start requires will come in before the job was added and, conventionally, goSM wout raise and error that the task does not exist.
+Unavoidably, at some point a start requests will arrive before the job was added and, conventionally, goSM wout raise and error that the task does not exist.

-Addressing this problem, goSM comes with a public function CheckSchedulerExists(id), which you call beforehand to verify the scheduler is actually available before starting it.
-In case it's not, you can start a latch, wait a few milliseconds, and. check again.
-If the add request came in the meantime, you can start the scheduler.
+Addressing this problem, goSM comes with a public function CheckSchedulerExists(id), which you call beforehand to verify the scheduler is actually available before starting or stopping it.
+In case it's not, you can start a latch, wait a few milliseconds and then check again.
+If the scheduler was added in the meantime, you can start it.
 Otherwise, return the appropriate error.

 It is perfectly possible that a deep enough concurrency test may expose a potential problem in goSM.
 I cannot rule that